- SCU Home Page

 The Staff Senate exists in part to contribute to the growth and welfare of the staff and to promote a positive and supportive work environment.
 It is a recognized part of the University governance system that provides a forum for open communication among staff and between staff and administration.
 It is a consultative and deliberative body with authority to make recommendations on all matters which have a significant bearing on the working environment of the staff.
 It also serves as the official nominating body for staff appointments to administrative committees, and for other task forces and search committees.

-In the past year, the Senate promoted the interest of the staff in a number of ways: sponsoring annual events such as the Staff Faire, Health and Wellness Faire and Spring Fling; promoting sustainability by advocating for a limited number of free parking permits for those who bike to work; sponsoring forums related to staff concerns, in particular, the recent budget forum with Fr.
-Engh and VP Bob Warren; providing staff with opportunities for volunteer service; publishing the Staff newsletter; and much more.
+In the past, the Senate has promoted the interest of the staff in a number of ways: sponsoring annual events such as the Staff Faire and the SCU Day of Service; promoting sustainability by advocating for a limited number of free parking permits for those who bike to work; sponsoring forums related to staff concerns; providing staff with opportunities for volunteer service; publishing the Staff newsletter; and much more.

-The Staff Senate meets on the third Thursday of each month.
+The Staff Senate meets on the third Thursday of each month from 11 a.m. to 12 noon.
 Representatives are expected to attend these meetings regularly and, if they cannot attend a particular meeting, to arrange for someone from their group to attend in their place.

 Representatives are also encouraged to participate in Senate programs by serving on one of several committees: Event Planning, Communications, Volunteer Service, Elections, etc.